Goals for Education | Monitoring State Policies

 Tracking and reporting progress on implementation of college- and career-readiness standards and related reforms across states.
 Based on this research, SREB staff support these states through reports, meetings and technical assistance.

-Project staff presented information on state efforts to align instructional materials, and state accountability systems under the Every Student Succeeds Act at SREB’s annual Meeting of Legislative and Governors’ Staff in September 2017.
-A stakeholder from Arkansas attended.
+In September 2017, SREB staff presented information on state efforts to redesign state accountability systems under the Every Student Succeeds Act at SREB’s annual Meeting of Legislative and Governors’ Staff.
+One stakeholder from Arkansas attended.

 Career and Technical Education